-The UNT Jewish Studies Program is the only Jewish studies program at a public university in the Dallas-Fort Worth area.
-UNT is the largest university in the North Texas region, with more than 36,000 students and more Jewish students than all other Dallas-Fort Worth universities combined.
-The Jewish Studies Program includes 48 courses on Jews and Judaism across 7 of UNT's colleges taught by 28 faculty in 12 departments.
-13 of the program's courses are on the State of Israel.
-By way of comparison, only two of the top 20 U.S. universities offered seven or more courses in Israel in the academic year 2008-09.
-The Jewish Studies Program offers multiple scholarships from seven endowments and programs.
-The Jewish Studies program offers a minor in Jewish studies and plans to establish a M.A. in Jewish Studies.
+The UNT Jewish and Israel Studies Program is the only Jewish and Israel Studies program at a public university in the Dallas-Fort Worth area and one of only eight such programs in the U.S. UNT is the largest university in the North Texas region, with more than 37,000 students and more Jewish students than all other Dallas-Fort Worth universities combined.
+Our program includes 47 courses on Jews and Judaism across seven of UNT's colleges taught by 26 faculty in 9 departments.
+13 of the program's courses are on the state of Israel.

 The Jewish and Israel Studies Program offers multiple scholarships from seven endowments and programs.
 We offer a minor and a certificate in Jewish and Israel Studies.
 We also house a library of more than 2,000 books and 300 films.